SAP/openui5/docs/developing_legacy_tooling.md

 4. To launch the Demo Kit showing the restricted APIs as well, just add the `visibility` URL parameter with a value of `internal` to the URL [http://localhost:8000/documentation.html?visibility=internal](http://localhost:8000/documentation.html?visibility=internal)

 ##### Available Build Configurations
 - `OPENUI5_LIBRARIES="sap.m,sap.ui.core"`: Filter the libraries to build.
-You don't need to run a full build beforehand.
-Other libraries will be built as necessary.
+You must first carry out a complete SDK build with `npm run build-sdk` before restricting the SDK build by using the environment variable `OPENUI5_LIBRARIES`.

 ##### Shortcuts
 In the OpenUI5 **root directory**: